tpoisot/ms_proba_networks/ms/maintext.md

 This results in the *expected relative centrality* of each node in the probabilistic network.

-### Number of primary producers
+### Species with no outgoing links

-Primary producers, in a food web, are species with no successors, including themselves.
-Biologically, they are autotrophic organisms, or organisms whose preys or substrates have been removed from the network.
-A species is a primary producer if it manages *not* to establish any outgoing interaction, which for species $i$ happens with probability
+Estimating the number of species with no outgoing links (successors) can be useful when predicting whether, *e.g.*, predators will go extinct.
+A species has no successots if it manages *not* to establish any outgoing interaction, which for species $i$ happens with probability

 \begin{equation}
 \prod_j (1-A_{ij}).
 \end{equation}

-The number of expected primary producers is therefore the sum of the above across all species:
+The number of expected such species is therefore the sum of the above across all
+species:

 \begin{equation}
 \hat{PP} = \sum_i \left(\prod_j (1-A_{ij})\right).
 \end{equation}

-The variance in the number of expected primary producers is
+and its variance is

 \begin{equation}
 \text{var}(\hat{PP}) = \sum_i \left( \prod_j(1-A_{ij}^2) - \prod_j(1-A_{ij})^2 \right)
 \end{equation}

-### Number of top predators

-Top-predators can loosely be defined as species that have no predecessors in the
-network: they are establishing links with other species, but no species are establishing links with them.
-Using the same approach as for the number of primary producers, the expected number of top-predators is therefore
+### Species with no incoming links

+Using the same approach as for the number of species with no outgoing links, the expected number of species with no incoming links is therefore

 \begin{equation}
 \hat{TP} = \sum_i\left(\prod_{j \neq i}(1-A_{ji})\right)